strigo/wryte/README.md

 ### Multiple Handlers

-Wryte's native goal is to allow logging to both the console (journald, stdout, etc..) and an aggregation backend.
+Wryte's goal is to allow logging to both the console (journald, stdout, etc..) and an aggregation backend.
 You're not limited in any way and can ship using as many handlers as you want from a single logger.

 #### Adding handlers